phalcon/blog/_posts/2026-05-18-phalcon-v5-13-0-released.md

 - New *Raw factory variants: `aRaw`, `buttonRaw`, `elementRaw`, etc.
 - `AbstractSeries::__toString()` now ksort()s its store so entries render in position order, not registration order.

-**Security fix**: Phalcon\Tag\Select::optionsFromArray() was not escaping option label text (XSS vector).
+**Security fix**: `Phalcon\Tag\Select::optionsFromArray()` was not escaping option label text (XSS vector).
 Labels and values now go through the escaper service, consistent with `optionsFromResultset()`.

 ### Phalcon\Mvc\Router - config-driven and faster

 - New `Phalcon\Mvc\Router\RouterFactory::load($config)` honors an optional top-level defaultRoutes key and delegates to `Router::loadFromConfig()`.
 - `Router::loadFromConfig(array|ConfigInterface)` initializes the router from a data structure.
-- `Router::getMethodRoutes()` exposes the new internal HTTP-method index. `handle()` now iterates only the matching-method bucket plus the unconstrained bucket.
+- `Router::getMethodRoutes()` exposes the new internal HTTP-method index. `handle()` now iterates only the matching - method bucket plus the unconstrained bucket.

 ### Phalcon\Mvc\Url - query merge and hostname-aware URLs

 - New fifth parameter `bool $replaceArgs = false` on `Url::get()`.
 When true and the supplied URI already has a query string, the existing query is parsed and merged so user-supplied keys override colliding onesr.
-- Hostname-aware generation: when a named route carries a `setHostname()` restriction, `Url::get()` now returns a protocol-relative URL (//hostname/path) so it works transparently under both HTTP and HTTPS.
+- Hostname-aware generation: when a named route carries a `setHostname()` restriction, `Url::get()` now returns a protocol - relative URL (//hostname/path) so it works transparently under both HTTP and HTTPS.
 - The `UrlInterface::get()` signature now matches the implementation.

 ### Phalcon\Mvc\Model - ORM correctness fixes